kedro-org/kedro-training/training_docs/13_custom_datasets.md

 3. The dataset should be accompanied by full test coverage in `tests/extras/datasets`.

-4. Make a pull request against the `master` branch of [Kedro's Github repository](https://github.com/kedro-org/kedro).
+4. Make a pull request against the `main` branch of [Kedro's Github repository](https://github.com/kedro-org/kedro).

 _[Go to the next page](./14_custom_cli_commands.md)_